-- See the SBE Data Processing manual or Help files for instructions on converting the ASCII hex data. - See the sensor calibration certificates for conversion of temperature and conductivity frequencies to engineering units. - See the auxiliary sensor manual or the auxiliary sensor calibration certificates for conversion of voltages to engineering units.
+- See the SBE Data Processing or Seasave V7 manual or Help files for instructions on converting the ASCII hex data. - See the sensor calibration certificates for conversion of temperature and conductivity frequencies to engineering units. - See the auxiliary sensor manual or the auxiliary sensor calibration certificates for conversion of voltages to engineering units.

 Format Type Type of Data

-1 Temperature or Conductivity frequency, if number of scans

-averaged is less than $8 (Ave < 8)$
+1 Temperature or Conductivity frequency, if number of scans averaged is less than 8 (Ave ≤ 8)

 2 Pressure frequency, if number of scans averaged is less

-than 8 ( Ave < 8)
+than 8 (Ave < 8)

 3 Modulo

 4 Voltage (channels for auxiliary sensors)

-5 Temperature, Conductivity, or Pressure frequencies, if

-number of scans averaged is greater than or equal to 8
+5 Temperature, Conductivity, or Pressure frequencies, if number of scans averaged is greater than or equal to 8 $(\mathbf{Ave} \geq 8)$

-$(Ave \ge 8)$

 A detailed description of each type of data follows.
-To convert the ASCII hex data to a frequency or voltage (as applicable), use the Data Conversion module in SBE Data Processing.
+To convert the ASCII hex data to a frequency or voltage (as applicable), use the Data Conversion module in SBE Data Processing or use Seasave V7.